eventespresso/event-espresso-core/docs/C--REST-API/ee4-rest-api-editing-relations.md

 }
 ```

-to indicate the relation was successful removed.
+to indicate the relation was successfully removed.
 In this case, the entry in `join.question_group_question` is actually the
 **previous** question-group-question entry that was removed during this request.
-If no question-group-question were removed during the request, `join.question_group_question` will be null.
+If no question-group-questions were removed during the request, `join.question_group_question` will be null.
 If the property `success` is `true`, it means there is no relation between the two items at the end of the request;
 `false` indicates there is still a relation between them (although, currently if this were the case, an error message should
 have been returned).